Ravi Kinagi

-Ravi Kinagi (ರವಿ ಕಿಣಗಿ; alternative spellings: Rabi Kinagi, Rabi Kinnagi) is an Indian film director, documentary editor, and screenwriter.
+Ravi Kinagi (alternative spellings: Rabi Kinagi, Rabi Kinnagi) is an Indian film director, documentary editor, and screenwriter.
 He works predominantly in Bengali and Odia cinema.

 Biography

 Ravi Kinagi was born into a Kannada-speaking family.
 He learned the basics of filmmaking from his father Shankar Kinagi who was a producer and director.
 He was born and brought up in Mumbai.
 He worked with Rajshri Films when they were making Paheli, Naiyya, and Kanoon Ka Shikar.
 He also assisted S Ramanathan, Anil Ganguly, and Prashant Nanda.
 He then directed two Marathi films, Manuski and Halahal.
 Later he started making Odia films and later shifted to the Bengali film industry.